retr0ever/NothFlows/README.md

 Most Nothing users today are tech enthusiasts, so NothFlows doubles as a playful “mini n8n” for power users while also making automation accessible to non‑technical users who just want to describe what they need in plain language.

-The app runs a local Qwen3 600M model via the Cactus SDK to parse your instructions into executable automation tasks—100% offline.
+The app runs a local Qwen3 600M model via the Cactus SDK to parse your instructions into executable automation tasks — 100% offline.

 ### Key Features